-A student is placed on SAP probation if they fail to maintain Satisfactory Academic Progress after one award year.
-A SAP appeal must be filed and accepted before a student can be placed on SAP probation.
-Probation terms are one semester in length.
+A student is placed on a SAP progress alert if they fail to maintain Satisfactory Academic Progress after one award year.
+A SAP appeal must be filed and accepted before a student can be placed on an SAP progress alert.
+Progress alert terms are one semester in length.
 The student is given specific requirements that must be met in order to maintain financial aid eligibility in the future.
-If SAP probationary requirements are not met within the probation term, the student will again become ineligible for financial aid and may need to file another SAP appeal.
+If the SAP progress alert requirements are not met within the progress alert term, the student will again become ineligible for financial aid and may need to file another SAP appeal.